abhishekPurandare-obs/Image_Classfier/README.md

 If you are unable to load the page, it means you have not configured your security groups properly.
 In this particular case, I have allowed all traffic to and from my EC2 instance.
 But try to avoid this approach and allow access only to specific IP addresses.

-Now test your server out locally by running the `mlflow run` command that will parse the `MLProject` file.
+Now test your server out locally by running the `MLflow run` command that will parse the `MLProject` file.
 If your run is successful, All your artifacts and metrics will be stored in the bucket and database.
-You'll be able to access this information from mlflow dashboard running on the tracking server.
+You'll be able to access this information from MLflow dashboard running on the tracking server.

 ## 2. Containerizing the source code for training on SageMaker

 AWS Sagemaker is a well-equipped tool when it comes to end-to-end machine learning.
 Most often ML engineers will be using Sagemaker's Built-in Algorithms on their custom datasets.
 But SageMaker also provides us with a way to bring our own model.
 To execute our custom training scripts, SageMaker provides us a script mode where we can train our model in a container.
 Frameworks such as TensorFlow, PyTorch, MXNet, etc. are provided in these containers.
-But sometimes we may need additional dependencies which may not be available like mlflow, for instance.
+But sometimes we may need additional dependencies which may not be available like MLflow, for instance.
 Therefore we bring in our own container.

 In this section, we will go through how to create this custom container and how to push our image to ECR.